ygbuil/cookiecutter-python-modern-ecosystem/README.md

 To use the project, follow these steps:

 1. Install cookicutter in your machine with your desired package manager.
 Example: `uv add cookiecutter`.
 2. On the directory you want to start a new Python project, type `cookiecutter gh:ygbuil/Init-Repo-Template-Uv`.
-You will be prompted with defining `project_slug`, which will be you project name in snakecase.
+You will be asked to define `project_slug`, which is your project name in snakecase.
 3. Open the project in VSCode, and you will be prompted with `Dev Containers: Reopen in Container`.
 Do that, and you will have a fully functional Python development environment.

 ## UV useful commands